 Contact a Fargo DUI Defense Lawyer as Soon as Possible

 If you are accused of driving under the influence, it is important to avoid a conviction whenever you can, especially if you are a professional.
 You need the help of an experienced DUI defense attorney as soon as possible.
-Please email our experienced criminal defense attorney Tatum O’Brien directly, or call O’Keeffe O’Brien Lyson Foss at 701-235-8000 or toll-free 877-235-8002.
+Please email our experienced criminal defense attorney Tatum O’Brien directly, or call O’Keeffe O’Brien Lyson Attorneys at 701-235-8000 or toll-free 877-235-8002.